 - Surgical removal of the thyroid gland (Thyroidectomy): This procedure is rarely performed in New Zealand.

 - Radioactive Iodine Therapy: Thyroxine is composed largely of Iodine molecules.
 80% of the Iodine in the body is stored within the thyroid gland.
 By injecting a radioactive isotope of Iodine in the body, it can selectively destroy the thyroid tissue without affecting other tissues in the body.
 This procedure is very useful for those cats that are impossible to medicate.
+(This is not something we currently offer at our clinic).

 - Recheck: We will need to check your pet in 30 – 45 days to recheck the thyroid level, and kidney and liver function.
 Maintenance rechecks at 6 months and 12 months are then necessary, with stable patients then monitored annually.